Texas Family Medicine

 What will I get to do during my preceptorship?

 You will be exposed to a number of things.
 It really depends on the type of practice you are matched with and the interests that you note in your application.
-For example, if you are interested in sports medicine, we will try to match you to a sports medicine family physician.

 How much are stipends?